-In this component students will develop their creative and exploratory skills to devise an original performance.
+In this component you will develop your creative and exploratory skills to devise an original performance.
 The starting point for this devising process will be an extract from a performance text and an influential theatre practitioner.

-In their creative explorations, students will learn how text can be manipulated to communicate meaning to audiences and they will begin the process of interpretation.
-They will gain an understanding of how a new performance could be developed through the practical exploration of the theatrical style and use of conventions of the chosen practitioner.
+In your creative explorations, you will learn how text can be manipulated to communicate meaning to audiences and you will begin the process of interpretation.
+You will gain an understanding of how a new performance could be developed through the practical exploration of the theatrical style and use of conventions of the chosen practitioner.